 Sydney Harbour Bridge

 Before the arrival of Europeans, both sides of the Sydney Harbour Bridge belonged to the Eora people.
 The notion of a bridge across the harbour was first suggested in 1815.
-From this point until 1890, the idea had progressed to a cast iron bridge, floating bridge or even a tunnel.
-The government had even accepted plans for a bridge but never implemented them.
+From this point until 1890, the idea had progressed to a cast-iron bridge, floating bridge or even a tunnel.
+The government had also accepted plans for a bridge but never implemented them.
 In 1890, there was a Royal Commission to examine eight different schemes.
-By 1912, Dr. JJC Bradfield was made Chief Engineer of Sydney Harbour Bridge.
+By 1912, Dr JJC Bradfield was made Chief Engineer of Sydney Harbour Bridge.